Tom Saintfiet: Philippines

 On 26 February 2024, Saintfiet was appointed as head coach of the Philippines national team.

 On 29 August 2024, PFF announced Saintfiet has resigned as Philippines head coach ahead of the 2024 Merdeka Tournament.
 He invoked a clause in his contract allowing him to move back to Africa.

 Mali

 On the same day Saintfiet's resignation from the Philippines job was announced, he was also named the new Mali national team head coach.

 The belgian tactician, since his arrival in the beginning of September 2024, managed the Mali national team to qualify for the African Cup 2025 as first in the Group I, with the stunning achievement of 4 wins and 2 draws, with 10 goals scored and just one conceded, resulting the best defense in Africa.

-Since 1972, under his leadership was achieved the record of goals scored in a single match, reached against Eswatini on 19 November 2024, a match that finished 6-0 for Mali.
+Under his leadership Mali achieved the record of most goals scored in a single match, a record that stood since 1972, reached against Eswatini on 19 November 2024, a match that finished 6-0 for Mali.

+In the AFCON of 2025 Mali defeated Tunisia on penalties, reaching the quarter finals against Senegal, without losing a single match in the whole tournament.